mikedfunk/learning/javascript/flowtype_setup.md

 * [flowtype](https://flowtype.org/) adds typing, interfaces, and static type checking to javascript
 * this eslint plugin makes eslint go through babel, then adds a flowtype babel plugin.
 * the strip types package de-flowtypes your code.
 Not sure what it does about interfaces and stuff...

+## What's the difference between `eslint-plugin-flowtype` and `eslint-plugin-flowtype-errors`?

+* [eslint-plugin-flowtype](https://www.npmjs.com/package/eslint-plugin-flowtype) provides some additional linting rules for flowtype that you can turn off/on.
+It's kind of weird because I would expect that to be in a standard like [eslint-config-standard-flow](https://www.npmjs.com/package/eslint-config-standard-flow).
+It does not do anything with `flow-bin`.
+* [eslint-plugin-flowtype-errors](https://www.npmjs.com/package/eslint-plugin-flowtype-errors) actually displays flowtype errors through eslint.
+It checks errors in `flow-bin`.